Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_OSDs.md

         client:   1.7 KiB/s rd, 12 MiB/s wr, 1 op/s rd, 1.32k op/s wr
     ```

-1. In the second window, log into ncn-s00(1/2/3) or a ncn-m node and fail over the mgr process.
+1. In the second window, log into ncn-s00(1/2/3) or an ncn-m node and fail over the mgr process.
     1. There is an issue where orchestration tasks can get hung up and the failover will clear that up.

     ```bash